vangoghworldwide/linkedart/README.md

 http://vocab.getty.edu/aat/300388256 | Dutch

 ### Current owner
-Relate the current owner of the artwork with the current-owner-pattern.
+Describe the current owner of the artwork by relating it to a museum or person.
+Use the Linked Art type Group for a Museum and the Linked art type Person for an individuel.

 ```javascript
 {